 Annual Form 5500 filing requirements for ROBS 401(k) plans.

-Your ROBS 401(k) plan trust has its own Employer Identification Number, separate from your C-Corporation’s EIN.
-The plan trust is a distinct legal entity (it holds plan assets on behalf of participants) and the IRS requires it to have its own tax ID for reporting purposes.Talcott Forge obtains the plan trust EIN as part of plan setup, filed with the IRS through CorpTools.
+The ROBS 401(k) plan trust has its own Employer Identification Number, separate from the C-Corporation’s EIN.
+The plan trust is a distinct legal entity that holds plan assets on behalf of participants, and the IRS requires it to have its own tax ID for reporting purposes.Nexus obtains the plan trust EIN as part of plan setup.
 Both EINs (C-Corp and plan trust) appear on your annual Form 5500.

 Year 2+: A fair market valuation is needed.
 Methods include asset-based approaches, income approaches, or for more established businesses, a 409A valuation by an independent appraiser